A view of a sink in a bathroom

 Frequently Asked Questions

-What is a Well Grant?
+What is a well water grant?

 You should check your well to see if there are any obvious signs of contamination such as recent landspreading or cattle too close to your well.
 Protecting the catchment area of your well is one of the best ways to protect the quality of your water.
 You should also check to see is there any ingress of water into the borehole.
 If your well is contaminated with E. coli or Coliform Bacteria you should boil the drinking water from the well until you are sure it is safe to drink and cook with.
 You should disinfect your well by shock chlorination and see if this resolves the contamination (after retesting).
 If this is not successful in restoring the quality of your water you may need to consider improving the protection of your well and/or installing an appropriate treatment system.
 Once-off disinfection cannot replace a treatment system if your supply is always or often contaminated.